WarlightProgramming/cslbot/COMMANDS.md

 ### Game Setting Configurations

+#### MESSAGE

-**MESSAGE**: This is the message that goes out with every game created for the league.
+This is the message that goes out with every game created for the league.

 *Sample Args*: "Hi this is my league kthxbai"